 Phased Implementation of the Integrated Service Model

-Implementation will occur over three phases and five regions between 2020 and 2022.
+Implementation will occur over three phases and four regions between 2020 and 2022.

-- Phase 1 will begin at the end of 2020 in 18 buildings in the South East region of the portfolio.
+- Phase 1 began at the end of 2020 in 18 buildings in the South East region of the portfolio.

-- Phase 2 will begin in the West and Downtown regions in late 2021.
+- Phase 2 will begin in the North West region in late 2021.

-- Phase 3 will begin in the North East and Central regions in 2022.
+- Phase 3 will begin in the North East and South West regions in 2022.

 By the end of 2022, the ISM will be fully implemented in all 83 Seniors Housing Unit buildings.